Amagash/cloud_concepts/aws_certified_solution_architect_associate/5_EBS.md

 - The first snapshot will take some time to create.
 For consistent snapshots, stop the instance and detach the volume.
 - You can share snapshots between AWS accounts as well as between regions, but fist you need to copy that snapshot to target region
 - You can resize EBS volumes on the fly as well as changing the volume types
+- Snapshots are stored in S3

 ## AMIs: EBS vs Instance store
-AMI = a blueprint for an EC2 instance
+AMI (Amazon Machine Image) = a blueprint for an EC2 instance
 - Instance store volumes are sometimes called ephemeral storage
 - You can reboot both EBS and instance store volumes you will not lose you data.
 - Instance store volumes cannot be stopped.
 If the underlying hosts fails, you will lose your data